-AmeriCorps members assigned at this school site will assist with the supervision and coordination of in-school/after-school & summer programs at Community School 15 in order to provide academic support and enrichment opportunities for students in grades K-8.
-Under the supervision of the SPCDC Full Service Community School's Site Coordinator, service responsibilities will include: providing academic support services, chaperoning field trips, coordinating service-learning activities, as well as after-school and summer activities.
+AmeriCorps members assigned at Boys & Girls Club will assist with the supervision and coordination of after-school and summer programming in order to provide academic support and enrichment opportunities for students in grades K-8.
+Under the supervision of the Full Service Community School's Site Coordinator, service responsibilities will include: providing academic support services, chaperoning field trips, coordinating service-learning activities, as well as after-school and summer activities.

-Program Benefits : Education award upon successful completion of service, Training, Living Allowance, Childcare assistance if eligible, Health Coverage .
+Program Benefits : Education award upon successful completion of service, Training, Living Allowance, Childcare assistance if eligible, Health Coverage (if eligible).

 SPCDC offers its members different benefits based on a member’s level of commitment.